alisherturakulov/homestead/README.md

 ## Features
   - The map will be 2d, and involve multiple places that can be traveled to
   - There will be farming mechanics, as well an inventory for tools
-  - Events and actions take place over the course of a day on the farm
+  - Events take place over the course of a day on the farm
-  - It will be roguelike, so the game restarts on another day; crop/livestock states will be maintained
+  - Roguelike, so the game restarts after each day; crop/livestock states are maintained
   - Prototyped in Processing IDE

 ## UML Diagrams